 - Revised section on religions in today's world

-- Coming in Fall 2018: separate “breakout” editions in specific world religions: Hinduism, Buddhism, Jainism and Sikhism, Islam, Judaism, and Christianity.
+- Also new in 2018: separate “breakout” editions in specific world religions: Hinduism, Buddhism, Jainism and Sikhism, Islam, Judaism, and Christianity.
 These slim volumes are excerpted from the full textbook and will offer instructors and students an introduction-level treatment of specific religions, allowing for greater flexibility in course focus and design.

-Want to sign up to get a free exam or desk copy once it is released?
+Want to sign up to get a free exam or desk copy?

 Explore the books